 Did you know online reviews greatly impact search engine results?

-Search engines like Google prefer serving up the best possible results for their users and use star ratings as social proof to ensure they are giving a user the best quality service when performing a local search.
+Search engines like Google prefer serving up the best possible results for their users.
+They use star ratings as social proof.
+It ensures they are giving a user the best quality service when performing a local search.

-If you aren’t ranking #1, you may even want to read your competitors reviews to get an idea of what they are doing for an idea on how to improve.
+Not ranking #1 on key services?
+Read your competitors reviews to get an idea of what they are doing and how you can improve.
 Hopefully, these rankings change as you continue to make improvements from customer insights.

-While you want to measure your impact online, offline measurements of success are usually even more crucial for driving business decisions.
-Reducing customer churn and increasing retention are far more important than how many followers you have on social media.
+Offline measurements of success are usually even more crucial for driving business decisions than your impact online.
+Reducing customer churn and increasing retention are more important than how many followers you have on social media.

 In order to do this, take baselines of the following KPIs.